If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 Once the K-cup holder is clean and dry, place it back into the Keurig machine.

 After cleaning the needles fill the water reservoir with fresh water and run a few water-only brew cycles.
-This will flush out any remaining debris and ensure that the needles are clear.
+This will flush out any remaining debris and ensure the needles are clear.

 That’s it!
 Your Keurig needles are now clean.
 Remember to be cautious with the sharp exit needle while cleaning.